-If you are interested in business and love fashion, this course combines both; it will aim to develop your fashion awareness alongside your business acumen and you will be encouraged to be innovative and engage with business issues.
+If you are business focused and have a keen interest in fashion, this course combines both; it will aim to develop your fashion awareness alongside your business acumen and you will be encouraged to be innovative and engage with business issues.

-You will have the opportunity to benefit from real-world learning experiences during study trips both in the UK and internationally by visiting industry head offices, educational partners, studios, galleries and trade shows.
-Previously, students have travelled to Florence, Shanghai and Paris.
+You will have the opportunity to benefit from real-world learning experiences during study trips both in the UK and internationally.
+Previously, students have travelled to Florence, Shanghai and Paris and have visited industry head offices, educational partners, studios, galleries and trade shows.

-We also offer a full-time, four-year sandwich route option that provides the opportunity to spend your third year on industrial placement to enhance your employability.
+We also offer a full-time, four-year sandwich route option that provides the opportunity to spend your third year on an industry placement to enhance your employability.

 Upon graduating, you will be able to follow careers in a wide variety of sectors across the industry, with career opportunities available in buying, merchandising, product development, sourcing and supply chain management.

 Technology and creativity are at the heart of our courses with a major emphasis on developing your business skills, and exposure to a wide range of businesses and employers.